 Suports vision, skin and mucous membranes

-- Pure betacarotene in an easily digestible and stable form - the natural precursor of vitamin A
+- Pure beta-carotene in a readily digestible and stable form - the natural precursor of vitamin A

-- 2 With natural vitamin E who contributes to cell protection against oxidative stress
+- 2 With natural vitamin E that contributes to the protection of cells from oxidative stress

 - Manufactured under Danish pharmaceutical control